-- 1. Identify & Formulate the various software engineering concepts(K2) - 2.
-Observe and develop different software development process models.
-(K2) - Analyze and Specify software requirements with various stakeholders of software development project.
-(K4) - 4.
-Apply systematic procedures for software design and deployment.
-(K3) - 5.
-Compare and contrast various testing methods and art of debugging(K2)
+- 1. Identify, formulate and solve software engineering problems - 2.
+Elicit, analyze and specify software requirements with various stakeholders of a software development project and different software development process models. - 3.
+Apply systematic procedure for software design and deployment. - 4.
+Compare and contrast the various testing methods - 5.
+Identify the key activities in managing a software project.